Sudo-Aju/Sudo-Aju.github.io/README.md

-# Sudo-Aju.github.io
-A 404 page
+# My website for BOBA OLYMPIC 🫡🫡